Mugen24/komorebi_backend/README.md

 # steam images explaination
 https://noblesteedgames.com/blog/a-handy-guide-to-graphical-assets-on-your-steam-store-page/

+#BUGS:
+   Minds beneath us: 1610440
+   has no named launch option but it does have an unamed lauch option that does not show up in package detail but does on steamdb

+   The wolf among use cannot find exe (steam game)

+   - smarter executae finding algo sometimes steam path is wrong because if from a different game store
+   - Look for only folder in /Games and ignore .XXX files

 #TODO:
  - Implementing config for non steam game  (P1)
  - Implementing a hash system for file downloading